-We are a clinical-stage, research and development biotechnology company focused on developing novel immunotherapeutic candidates for the treatment of different forms of cancer.
+We are a clinical-stage, research and development biotechnology company focused on developing novel immunotherapy candidates for the treatment of different forms of cancer.
 We have developed two versatile and enabling platform technologies for rational design of precision immune modulatory drugs.
-Our lead clinical candidate, APVO436, and preclinical candidates, ALG.APV-527 and APVO603, were developed using our ADAPTIRTM modular protein technology platform.
+Our lead clinical candidates, APVO436 and ALG.APV-527 (in collaboration with Alligator), and preclinical candidates, APVO603 and APVO711, were developed using our ADAPTIRTM modular protein technology platform.
 Our preclinical candidate APVO442 was developed using our ADAPTIR-FLEXTM modular protein technology platform.

-The versatile and robust ADAPTIR and ADAPTIR-FLEX platforms are designed to generate monospecific, bispecific, and multi-specific antibody candidates that are capable of enhancing the human immune system against cancer cells.
+The versatile and robust ADAPTIR and ADAPTIR-FLEX platforms are designed to generate monospecific, bispecific, and multi-specific antibody candidates capable of enhancing the human immune system against cancer cells.
 ADAPTIR and ADAPTIR-FLEX are both modular platforms, which gives us the flexibility to generate immunotherapeutic candidates with a variety of mechanisms of action.
-This flexibility in design allows us to potentially generate novel therapeutic candidates that may provide the foundation for the establishment of effective strategies against difficult to treat, as well as advanced forms of cancer.
-We have successfully designed and constructed numerous investigational-stage prototype product candidates based on our ADAPTIR platform.
+This flexibility in design allows us to potentially generate novel therapeutic candidates that may provide effective strategies against difficult to treat, as well as advanced forms of cancer.
+We have successfully designed and constructed numerous investigational-stage product candidates based on our ADAPTIR platform.
 The ADAPTIR platform technology is designed to generate monospecific and bispecific immunotherapeutic proteins that specifically bind to one or more targets, for example, bispecific therapeutic molecules, which may have structural and functional advantages over monoclonal antibodies.
-The structural differences of ADAPTIR molecules over monoclonal antibodies allow for the development of ADAPTIR immunotherapeutics that are designed to engage immune effector cells and disease targets in a novel manner to produce unique signaling responses and ultimately kill tumors or modulate the immune system to kill tumors.
+The structural differences of ADAPTIR molecules over monoclonal antibodies allow for the development of ADAPTIR immunotherapeutics that are designed to engage immune effector cells and disease targets to produce signaling responses that modulate the immune system to kill tumor cells.

-We are skilled at candidate generation, validation, and subsequent preclinical and clinical development using the ADAPTIR platform and have added the ADAPTIR-FLEX platform to generate multi-specific candidates or other candidates to our platform capabilities.
-We have developed preclinical candidate based on the ADAPTIR-FLEX platform which is advancing in our pipeline.
-We are developing our ADAPTIR and ADAPTIR-FLEX molecules by way of our protein engineering, preclinical development, process development, and clinical development capabilities.
+We believe we are skilled at candidate generation, validation, and subsequent preclinical and clinical development using the ADAPTIR platform and the ADAPTIR-FLEX platform to generate multi-specific candidates or other candidates to our platform capabilities.
+We have developed a preclinical candidate based on the ADAPTIR-FLEX platform which is advancing in our pipeline.
+We are developing our ADAPTIR and ADAPTIR-FLEX molecules using our protein engineering, preclinical development, and clinical development capabilities.